Kursein-dev/kursein-bot/replit.md

 - The bot should provide clear and organized help interfaces, grouping commands by category.
 - The user prefers interactive elements where appropriate, such as buttons for game actions.
 - All chip transactions should be logged for transparency and monitoring.
+- User is considering removing casino features and seeking community input for new direction.

 ## System Architecture
-The bot is built using Python 3.11 and the discord.py 2.6.4 library, supporting both traditional prefix and native Discord slash commands.
+The bot is built using Python 3.11 and the discord.py 2.6.4 library, supporting both traditional prefix and native Discord slash commands (all commands use `@bot.hybrid_command`).
 All configurations and user data are stored persistently using JSON files.
 The bot includes background tasks for bump reminders, claim reminders, daily shop rotation (checks at 2pm PST using pytz timezone handling), and stream checking every 5 minutes.

 **UI/UX Decisions:**
 - Clear, organized, and categorized help interfaces with pagination.